cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 > **Note:**  this is not the full list of nodes.
 The list has been truncated due to the size of the output.
 In order to view every node we'll have to print them in a loop.

-Switch back to the previous view by clicking on the Project tab just above the blue highlighted message.
-In the above image this tab is circled in red.
-After this, exit playmode by clicking on the blue play button at the top of the screen.
+Confirm your results match, then switch back to the previous view by clicking on the Project tab circled in red in Figure 3.5.
+After that, exit playmode by clicking on the blue play button at the top of the screen.
+If you've reached this point then you have successfully generated a Graph using Human Factors and have completed this part of the tutorial.
+Next we will cover cases where the graph generator will be unable to generate a graph, and how to handle if a graph could not be generated.

 ## Cases where the GraphGenerator fails

 We've covered situations where we know the GraphGenerator will generate a graph, however what about sitauations where we're taking user input, or operating on a new model.

 ### Checking for success